 You can ask us to correct any inaccurate information we hold or have provided to others (including credit-related information) by contacting us.
 If the information that is corrected is information we have provided to others, you can ask us to notify them of the correction.
 We don’t charge a fee for these requests.

 If your request relates to credit-related information provided by others, we may need to consult with credit reporting bodies or other credit providers.
 We’ll try to correct information within 30 days.
-If we can’t complete the request within 30 days, we’ll let you know the reason for the delay and try to agree a timeframe with you to extend the period.
+If we can’t complete the request within 30 days, we’ll let you know the reason for the delay within 20 days and try to agree a timeframe with you to extend the period.

 If we’re able to correct your information, we’ll inform you when the process is complete.

 7.7 What if we disagree that the information should be corrected?

 If we disagree with you that information should be corrected, we’ll let you know in writing our reasons.
 You can ask us to include a statement with the relevant information, indicating your view that the information is inaccurate, misleading, incomplete, irrelevant or out-of-date.
 We will take reasonable steps to comply with such a request.

 7.8 Can I ask you not to provide my information to my broker?

 If you were introduced or applied to us through a broker or other agent, we will provide them with information about each application you make with us and each loan which we provide to you.
 Your account will be linked to that broker and we will continue to provide them your information for each application you make with us whether that application is made through that broker or direct with us.
 If you do not wish us to provide your information to your broker or other agent, you must advise us by contacting [email protected] or [email protected] (as applicable) or telling your allocated success manager.